Eclypses/mte-relay-server/README.md

 See examples in the [examples/log-adapters](examples/log-adapters) directory.

+### Startup Scripts

+If you need to run some logic on server start up, you may do so by passing the `--startup-script <path_to/file.js>` flag to the start command.
+The file should export a function that returns a promise that resolves when you're done with your custom startup logic.

+`npm run start -- --startup-script /path_to/startup.js`

+See examples in the [examples/startup-scripts](examples/startup-scripts) directory.

 ### Local Development

 - Follow the quick start guide to configure requires files and install dependencies.